katarinamusladin/KatFit-backend/README.md

 # KatFit

-KatFit is a fitness app designed to help Katarina (later will implement for more users) track their workouts and progress.
+KatFit is a fitness app designed to help Katarina (later will implement for more users) track her workouts and progress.

 ## Author